Germany - Social Security Insights | Workia

 Treaties

-Germany has social security agreements with all European Economic Area countries and 20 non EEA countries, including China, the US, Canada, Australia and India.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
+Germany has social security agreements with all European Economic Area countries and 22 non-EEA countries, including China, the UK, the US, Canada, Australia and India.
+These agreements determine which country levies social security contributions and provides benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to Germany therefore continue to pay home country social security rather than German contributions.
+The agreement with the UK limits home country coverage to two years.
+Special rules apply to individuals working in Germany and other EEA countries (plus the UK) on a regular basis.

 The German authorities have a relatively accommodating approach to individuals who seek to extend their home country coverage under the above agreements beyond the usual limit of five years.